MoorjaniLab/DATES_v3600/README.md

 chrom:      chromosome_number      # The analysis is limited to the specified chromosome only.
 nochrom:    chromosome_number      # The specified chromosome is excluded from the analysis.
 badsnpname: badsnp_list            # File contains a list of SNPs to be excluded from the analysis.
-numchrom: integer                  # Contains the number of chromosomes in the population.
-Default = 22.
 ```

 #### Output